raselneck/kyoob/readme.md

 * Fix gravity problems when vsync is disabled
 * Fix physics for far away places (coordinates in the thousands)
   * "Normalize" the block and player positions for physics calculations
-* Improve block generation, taking hints [from Notch](http://n0tch.tumblr.com/post/4231184692/terrain-generation-part-1)
+* Improve world generation, taking hints [from Notch](http://n0tch.tumblr.com/post/4231184692/terrain-generation-part-1)
-  * Actual world generation (caves, trees, etc.)
 * Loading and unloading of chunks from and to disk
 * Water rendering
 * Block editing